Temporary Accommodation Officer

 - First rate problem solver and able to use initiatives

-- Demonsrate skills in assisting and advising households in moving to privately rented accommodation..
+- Demonstrate skills in assisting and advising households needing and residing in temporary accommodation.

 - Able to be communicate effectively with a range of people, particularly landlords